 QuickPlan.
-Our QuickPlan[®] technology allows for a complete treatment plan to be generated automatically, and the results presented to the user for review.
+Our QuickPlan® technology allows for a complete treatment plan to be generated automatically, and the results presented to the user for review.

 PlanTouch.
-PlanTouchTM is the first commercially available, fully integrated software application in radiation oncology that allows physicians to remotely review and approve patients' radiation treatment plans on the iPad.
+PlanTouchm is the first commercially available, fully integrated software application in radiation oncology that allows physicians to remotely review and approve patients' radiation treatment plans on the iPad.

-InCise[TM] Multileaf Collimator.
-The new InCise Multileaf Collimator is designed specifically for stereotactic radiosurgery (SRS) and stereotactic body radiation therapy (SBRT) treatments, giving the system the capability to extend its radiosurgical accuracy into a broader field of applications, meeting radiosurgery and radiotherapy needs.
-With the InCise Multileaf Collimator, the CyberKnife M6 Series can be used to treat large and irregular tumors more efficiently with excellent dose gradients.
-This added flexibility expands the number of patients eligible for treatment with the CyberKnife M6 Series.
+InCiseTM Multi-leaf Collimator.
+The InCise multi-leaf collimator is designed specifically for SRS and SBRT treatments, giving the system the capability to extend its radiosurgical accuracy into a broader field of applications, meeting radiosurgery and radiotherapy needs.
+With the InCise MLC, the CyberKnife M6 Series can be used to treat larger and irregular tumors more efficiently.
+Currently, our internal testing of the InCise MLC has been concluded to our satisfaction and we have begun our evaluation of the MLC in the field, with the goal of ensuring that we introduce a clinically effective and reliable collimator.